-OF is generally perceived to be riskier than conventional farming, as organic farmers are restricted in the use of chemical pesticides and fertilizers that could help them in reducing production risk (Gardebroek, Chavez and Oude Lansink 2010).
+OF is generally perceived to be riskier than conventional farming, as organic farmers are restricted in the use of chemical pesticides and fertilizers that could help them in reducing production risk (Gardebroek et al., 2010).
 Organic farmers are therefore more exposed to disease or parasite outbursts, and to harsh weather conditions.
 Also, as it is the case with any new technology, a farmer willing to adopt OT has to face uncertainty regarding expected revenues and costs since it may take some time for him/her to learn about this new technology.
-Using data from a sample of Spanish farms specialized in the production of arable crops, Serra, Zilberman and Gil (2008) find evidence that both conventional and organic farmers are risk averse.
-Both groups are found to exhibit decreasing absolute risk aversion (DARA) but organic farmers have preferences that are very close to constant absolute and relative risk aversion (CARA and CRRA).
-The authors explain that these differences may come from the fact that organic farmers in the sample considered are wealthier than conventional growers (and may thus be willing to take more risk).
-Gardebroek (2006), using a Bayesian random coefficient model, finds that organic arable farmers were less risk averse than conventional arable farmers in the Netherlands during the period 1990-1999.
+Sipiläinen and Oude Lansink (2005), using data on Finnish dairy farms, estimate the length of the conversion and learning process of OF to be on average 6-7 years.